 }

-curl -X PUT "[[baseUrl]]/base/<your-app>/.wakeup/some/webcom/path?id=<myDeviceId>"
+})curl -X PUT "[[baseUrl]]/base/<your-app>/.wakeup/some/webcom/path?id=<myDeviceId>"

-In the Android version, the path of the subscription to register is given by the path associated to the Webcom
+In the Android version, the path of the subscription to register is given by the path associated to the Webcom object

-reference on which the wakeupSubscribe
+reference on which the wakeupSubscribe method is called.

 The second parameter of this method is a subscription mode that controls the data to send back in future notifications.

-, this is the default value) or "childEvent"
+It can be either "value", "noData" (or null, this is the default value) or "childEvent"

 (see below).

-callback is called asynchronously once the wake-up subscription is
+The last parameter is a handler whose onComplete callback is called asynchronously once the wake-up subscription is

 successfully registered on the [[service]] server.
-If the registration fails on the server, then the onError
+If the registration fails on the server, then the onError callback

 is called instead.